sunfounder/pironman/docs/source/install_the_os.rst

     * You can check the complete tutorial on the official website of the Raspberry Pi: `raspberry-pi-setting-up <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up>`_.
     * If your Raspberry Pi is set up, you can skip the part and go into the next chapter.
+    * The Pironman is currently only available for Raspberry Pi OS.

 **Step 1**